Hot Buttered Rum

 I'll email this recipe to you, so you can come back to it later!

-You actually don't need to warm the rum separately in our hot buttered rum recipe.
-Since we are using boiling water to whisk with the batter, it will do the work of heating the batter and the rum through.
+Dark rum will give you the festive holiday flavor you're looking for.
+And no need to heat it-since we are using boiling water to whisk with the batter, it will do the work of heating the batter and the rum through.
 So go ahead and use room temperature rum!

 📖 Recipe